 House for moKA architectural design office

 Hatsuo Morimoto was recognized with the coveted Bronze A' Design Award in 2024, a testament to excellence of their work Lap and Wrap House .

 For journalists seeking engaging content: Explore our press releases featuring Hatsuo Morimoto's work, freely available for incorporation into your stories.
-1 press releases are now available for immediate access by journalists.
+Journalists can access 2 press releases immediately, ready for your use.

-Step into Hatsuo Morimoto Newsroom for a showcase of exemplary design and recognized projects.
+Access Hatsuo Morimoto Newsroom for exclusive insights into distinguished design and laureled projects.

+House for moKA architectural design office